 Three Little Pigs is an environmental history of rural development in the German Democratic Republic (GDR).
 It examines the rise of the factory farm in the so-called “Workers’ and Peasants’ State,” locating its roots in the European obsession with US American modernity in agriculture.
 In connecting the world of communist agriculture to capitalist development and nature in the Cold War, it reveals a history of the high cost of cheap food.

-In this story, however, it’s pigs—the industrial pig, the garden pig, and the wild boar—that reveal the political ecology of rural development during the Cold War.
+In this story, however, it is pigs—the industrial pig, the garden pig, and the wild boar—that reveal the political ecology of rural development.
 Since pig bodies refract changing human relationships to the environment—for example, just consider the variety of phenotypes (coloring, size, shape) expressed across dozens of domestic breeds—Three Little Pigs interprets the multiple, malleable bodies of East German hogs to reveal a history of state socialism in flesh and bone.

 I offer the following fields for the PhD qualifying examination.
 For explanations of fields, see the "Program Formulation" page in the Graduate Handbook.